scode/randrman/README.md

 For example, on my laptop I prefer a single display at a time, and I always prefer the external HDMI port when a display is connected.
-Hence, I run:
+Further, for the internal laptop display I pick a resolution other than the default (highest) because I'm too lazy to set things up to comfortably switch between a high-dpi and a low-dpi
+screen:

-  randrman HDMI1 eDP1
+  randrman HDMI1 eDP1@1920x1080

 It does exactly this, and nothing else.
 There is no configuration file, no dependencies other than a vaguely recent Python and xrandr in